Add end screens to videos

 - If you use a custom image, we recommend using an image that's at least 300 x 300 pixel width.

-- Make sure that you leave enough space and time at the end of the video for an end screen.
-Make sure that you consider the video's last 20 seconds when editing it.
+- Make sure you leave enough space and time at the end of the video for an end screen.
+Make sure you consider the video's last 20 seconds when editing it.

 - Consider timing different end screen elements to appear at different times.

 Note: End screens are meant to create powerful end-of-video experiences for your viewers.
-As the system evolves, we plan to optimise the experience based on performance, viewer behaviour, device and context.
+As the system evolves, we plan to optimize the experience based on performance, viewer behavior, device, and context.
 There may be instances where your end screen, as designated by you, may not appear.
-For example, we may skip the end screen when your video is playing in background mode or adjust placement on very small screens.
+For example, we may skip the end screen when your video is playing in background mode, or adjust placement on very small screens.
 For these reasons, we don’t recommend pointing to elements or adding crucial content to the end screen part of the video.